 Camp Program -- A blend of outdoor skills and natural resource learning opportunities are offered as the core of the program.
 Outdoor skills offerings include state-approved courses in Hunter Education and Boating Safety, fishing, and shooting sports (rifle, shotgun, muzzleloader, archery).
 Conservation topics taught by state agency natural resource professionals include wildlife, fisheries and forest management.
 Campers will also have the opportunity to choose from a range of outdoor and conservation-related activities.
 Evening programs feature a range of environmental and outdoor recreation topics and demonstrations.

-Camp Location: (New location for 2015!)
-Camp Moses Scout Reservation, Russell, MA
+Camp Location: Camp Moses Scout Reservation, Russell, MA

 Camp Sponsorships Available: Many local sportsmen’s clubs reserve slots for campers and offer a sponsorship to camp—in most cases, your teen does not need to be a member to apply!
 Contact the local clubs in your area in January to learn how to apply for a camp sponsorship.
 Often clubs asks prospective campers to write a letter explaining why they would like to attend camp and what they hope to learn and experience.